Magic Marmoush Sends Frankfurt To Victory At Kiel - UrduPoint

 Julian Malatani scored three minutes later, chipping through a crowded box to drag Bremen back into the contest.

-Stage then scored twice by half-time -- a header from a Marvin Ducksch cross and a volley from close range -- to draw Bremen level.
+Stage then scored twice before half-time -- a header from a Marvin Ducksch cross and a volley from close range -- to draw Bremen level.

 Stage was in the right place to head Bremen in front four minutes into the second half, giving the visitors an unlikely lead.